Survivor75/JavaScript/JavaScript/README.md

-This repository contains Nuggets on the following : 1.
-JavaScrpt.
+This repository contains Nuggets on the following :
+1. JavaScrpt.
-2. AngularJS.
+2. REACTJS.
 3. Chrome-Extensions.
 4. ParticlesJS.
-5. etc.
+5. Python